archlinux/alpm/alpm-buildinfo/resources/specification/BUILDINFOv2.5.md

 The absolute directory path in which the package has been built by the build tool (e.g. `makepkg`).
 The value is a UTF-8-encoded string and must represent a valid absolute directory (e.g. `/builddir`).

+### startdir

+The directory from which `makepkg` was executed.
+The value is a UTF-8-encoded string and must represent a valid absolute directory (e.g. `/startdir`).

+### buildtool

+The package name of the tool used to set up the build environment.
+This helps the **Arch Linux's Reproducible Builds effort** to reproduce the environment in which a package has been built.
+The value must be a valid package name as described in **pkgname**.

+### buildtoolver

+The full version of the **buildtool** used to set up the build environment.
+The value must be a composite version string as described in **pkgver**, directly followed by a '-' sign, directly followed by an architecture string as described in **pkgarch** (e.g. `1:5.0.2-1-any`).

 ### buildenv

 A build environment used by the package build tool (i.e. `makepkg`, defined in `BUILDENV` of makepkg.conf) when building the package.